Here's how many COVID-19 cases and deaths are in Oregon

-PORTLAND, Ore. — Oregon health officials on Saturday reported 409 new cases of COVID-19 and two more deaths.
+PORTLAND, Ore. — Oregon health officials on Sunday reported 337 new cases of COVID-19 and zero new deaths.

 Friday marked the second consecutive day that Oregon reported more than 400 new coronavirus cases.
 On Thursday, the Oregon Health Authority (OHA) announced 484 new cases, which is a new single-day record.